kubemq-io/docs/docs/kubetools.md

 # KubeTools
 Kubetools is a CLI application for testing KubeMQ server or cluster installation.
-In addition Kubetools provides several utilities such monitoring channel traffic, send messages and subscribe to channels.
+In addition KubeTools provides several utilities such monitoring channel traffic, send messages and subscribe to channels.

 ## Download / Installation
 KubeTools executable can be downloaded from bin folder for 4 operating systems: